N-a-y-a/N-a-y-a.github.io/index.md

 Dancing with the performing group at Lyre Ukrainian Dance School.
 Performed at venues such as a Winnipeg Blue Bombers game and the International Ukrainian Dance and Culture Festival in Ukraine.
 Participated in benefit concerts that raised more than $65 000 for causes in Ukraine.
 #### Advocacy
 Volunteering with Diabetes Canada and JDRF at various events.
 Spoken at fundraisers and at educational workshops.
 Organized a series of presentations to classrooms in middle schools in 2019.
+#### Science Fair
-#### Science Fair: Competed twice at the Canada Wide Science Fair with projects related to data analysis
+Competed twice at the Canada Wide Science Fair with projects related to data analysis